The Latin phrase “Lux Pictora” translates as “Light Painters.”

 “How do I define myself as a photographer?”

 I love photography, and telling stories.
-I became a teacher and now, not only take photo,s but help others find their inspiration to create as well.
+I became a teacher and now take photos but help others find their inspiration.
 It has been a very satisfying transition.

 In closing, I take great inspiration from Ansel Adams.
 He spoke of photography in musical terms and described printing a photo as an new performance.
 The negative was the music, but the print could be interpreted in new vivid ways.
-I like this thought, combining music and light to create art:
+I like this thought:

 “When words become unclear, I shall focus with photographs.
 When images become inadequate, I shall be content with silence.”